matteoferla/MichelaNGLo-app/README.md

-# PyMOL-to-NGL-transpiler
+# PyMOL-to-NGL transpiler
 A script to transpile a PyMOL PSE file to a NGL.js view.

+This is available as the script itself and [a web app (temp URL)](ngl.matteoferla.com).

-*Status*: unfinished, but core functionality present.
+*Status*: unfinished, but functional.
+See To do list.

-## Parts to convert
+## Aim
-Three parts are needed to convert a `.pse` file into a NGL view.
-* the model
-* orientation
-* representation
-    * lines, sticks, cartoon etc.
-    * colors
-    * surface (handled differently in NGL)

-Additionally, there are
-* text/labels which are normally added in photoshop by people...
-* arrows, which are great, but in PyMol are from the add-on script `cgo_arrows` and not part of the native code
+The aim of this app is to provide a way for a user to easily generate a web-ready output that can be pasted into a webpage editor resulting in an iteractive protein view.

+Therefore the intended audience are biochemists that may not have any web knowledge that wish to display on their academic pages their researched protein.

+A future possibility is that in collaboration with specific journals this could be rolled out in papers.

+### Transpiler

+The script, and associated web app, gets a PSE file and converts it to a copy-pastable piece of code.

+If needed, this piece of code can include the PDB data itself, thus removing the need to store the PDB file somewhere.

+### Image

+The most commonly used protein viewing software is PyMol.
+Most researchers render a view and label/draw upon it in Paint/Powerpoint/Photoshop.
+Consequently, TBC.

 ## Script functionality
-The script `PyMOL_to_NGL.py` has the class `PyMolTranspiler`, which can be initialised thusly:
+The script `PyMOL_to_NGL.py` has the class `PyMolTranspiler`.
+Which accepts different starting values.
+If Pymol is installed on the system and the system is not a Windows machine, the filename of the PSE is passed and processed.

+which can be initialised thusly:

     >>> trans = PyMolTranspiler(view=get_view_output_as_string, reps=interate_output_as_string, pdb=file_of_saved_pdb)
     >>> trans.to_html_line()